 All along Nepal’s open border, people routinely cross for work, to visit family or to just shop in neighbouring cities.
 The roads vary from busy city streets to dusty dirt lanes, but along many, you’ll find the telltale blue shelters that act as bases of operation for rescue agents at the border.

 In the region, 96% of Destiny Rescue’s rescues are at the border.

 These heroic women boldly stop travellers of all sorts, from pedestrians to busloads of people, for questioning if they suspect that a woman or child is in danger of human trafficking.
 They are the last line of defence between freedom and exploitation.
 In the region, 96 percent of Destiny Rescue’s rescues are at the border, allowing many victims to be saved before they are abused.
-Destiny Rescue is an organisation whose rescue work in Thailand, Cambodia and the Philippines Child Rescue helps fund.
+Destiny Rescue is an organisation whose rescue work in Thailand, Nepal, Cambodia and the Philippines Child Rescue helps fund.

 But what about the other four percent?
 While rescue after this point is difficult and extremely rare, Destiny Rescue’s rescue teams jump into action whenever authorities or a family asks for help.
 These cases–the four percent–reveal the heartbreaking realities awaiting those being lured out of the country.